 Stranded is not a rock’n’roll bar.
 Not entirely, anyway.

-Beyond the mezcal and mezcal-driven signature cocktail list, drinks are a clutch of Mexican beers and other internationals backed by local craft brews, including a Stranded lager on tap that’s produced by Fonzie Abbott.
+Beyond the mezcal and mezcal-driven cocktail list, drinks include Mexican beers backed by local craft brews, including a Stranded lager on tap by Fonzie Abbott.
 For wines there’s a sparkling list that leans French, and a selection of whites, reds, rosés and pét-nats that lean Australian.